-Degree candidates must complete 30 of the last 45 credit semester hours required for their bachelor’s degree program at this institution.
+Degree candidates must complete a minimum of 30 of the last 45 credit semester hours required for their bachelor’s degree program at this institution.

 Attainment of the college/school or department minimum GPA and any other standard requirements is required of all students, including, in the case of the School of the Arts, a portfolio evaluation for visual arts applicants and an audition for performing arts applicants.
 Applicants to degree programs that are competitive are not guaranteed admission but will be evaluated on the same basis as currently enrolled VCU students.

-Students who have earned the A.A., A.S. or A.A.&S. degree from a VCCS institution or Richard Bland College should refer to the articulation agreement information in this bulletin.
+Students who have earned the A.A., A.F.A., A.S. or A.A.&S. degree or the Uniform Certificate of General Studies from a VCCS institution or Richard Bland College should refer to the articulation agreement information in this bulletin.

-Students from VCCS institutions, Richard Bland College or other two-year institutions who have not completed the college parallel A.A., A.S. or A.A.&S. degree will have the exact designation of their status determined after an evaluation of acceptable credits.
-This evaluation is determined by the equivalencies shown in the VCU Transfer Guide for Virginia Community Colleges and Richard Bland College that may be accepted, including not more than 50 percent in the major field of study.
+Students from VCCS institutions, Richard Bland College or other two-year institutions who have not completed the college parallel A.A., A.F.A., A.S. or A.A.&S. degree will have the exact designation of their status determined after an evaluation of acceptable credits.
+This evaluation is determined by the equivalencies shown in the Transfer Course Equivalents for the Virginia Community College System and Richard Bland College courses that may be accepted, including not more than 50 percent in the major field of study.
 However, the applicant should realize that more than two additional years may be necessary to complete the degree requirements in certain curricula.

-Credits earned in community college occupational or technical programs will be judged on their own merits to determine their applicability toward VCU degree requirements.
-In addition, many accredited institutions offer correspondence courses, which may be considered for transfer credit.
+Credits earned in occupational or technical programs will be judged on their own merits to determine their applicability toward VCU degree requirements.